 Cournot and Bertrand competition are the two forms of myopic strategic behavior that we use as models of the spot market for generation.
 Bertrand competition is a nottoo-familiar version of the commonly observed competition in prices.
 When modeling a market as behaving consistently with Bertrand competition, it is assumed that it is common knowledge among the firms that each is prepared to meet the quantity demanded of its service at the price it quotes for this service.
 It also is common knowledge that each firm wants to maximize its profits.
 Finally, it is common knowledge that each firm can achieve its objective only by constructing rational pricing strategies because each firm is known to behave rationally.
 In this context, a rational price strategy is a best reply to the rational strategies of the others.
 The firms then propose their prices to consumers without any knowledge of what their rivals have proposed to the same consumers.
-These prices are the firms' pricing strategies, and they are in equilibrium when the ith firm's price is the best reply to the prices proffered by the jth and other firms, and the jth firm's price is the best reply to the prices offered by the ith and other firms, and so on.
+These prices are the firms' pricing strategies, and they are in equilibrium when the ith firm's price is the best reply to the prices proffered by the ith and other firms, and the jth firm's price is the best reply to the prices offered by the ith and other firms, and so on.
 If the market demand for generation is certain and common knowledge, and these firms have identical constant average costs of production, then market equilibrium is in first-best prices.
-Consequently, utilities and nonutilities, acting as Bertrand competitors in the spot market for generation, offer a price equal to marginal cost and each price is the same.
+Consequently, utilities and nonutilities, acting as Bertrand competitors in the spot market for generation, offer a price equal to marginal cost and each price is the same.27 circumstances underlying Bertrand competition, it is common knowledge that each firm wants to maximize its profits.

-Cournot competition examines the strategic interaction among the firms from the perspective of the supply of generation services.
-When these firms act as Cournot competitors, it is common knowledge that each firm is prepared to accept the market price for the quantity of generation service that it produces.
-Identical to the circumstances underlying Bertrand competition, it is common knowledge that each firm wants to maximize its profits.
 In this context, a rational strategy is measurable in the quantities of generation services that the firms are prepared to offer to consumers.
 As always, a market equilibrium is achieved when the strategy profile, inducing the market equilibrium, contains only best replies to the rational strategies of others.
 However, the equilibrium achieved by Cournot competitors is not necessarily the same equilibrium realized under Bertrand competition.
-Whereas the Bertrand equilibrium for constant-cost firms does not have to be in first-best prices.
+Whereas the Bertrand equilibrium for constant-cost firms always is an equilibrium in first-best prices, the Cournot equilibrium for constant-cost firms does not have to be in first-best prices.
 That is, the equilibrium price under Cournot competition can be greater than marginal cost.
-Consequently, utilities and nonutilities, acting as Cournot competitors, may earn above-normal profits in the spot market for generation.
+Consequently, utilities and nonutilities, acting as Cournot competitors, may earn above-normal profits in the spot market for generation.28